 Method

-To make the dressing, mix the fresh lime juice with extra virgin olive oil.
+To make the dressing, mix the fresh lime juice with extra virgin olive oil in a small bowl.
 Season with a generous amount of salt and pepper.

 Pour the dressing onto the Shirazi salad and toss gently.
 Serve immediately!